Gambling and online casinos in Ivory Coast

 Here gambling is officially allowed and regulated by law, and the state considers gambling as an important element of the economy and tourism.

-The country has become one of the centers of African online gambling,
+The country has become one of the centers of African online gambling, where legal casinos, sports betting and digital platforms operate under state control.

 Historical context

-when the first casinos and lottery agencies for tourists and wealthy citizens opened in the capital Abidjan.
+The gambling culture of Côte d'Ivoire began to take shape back in the 1970s, when the first casinos and lottery agencies for tourists and wealthy citizens opened in the capital Abidjan.

 In 1989, the government created the Loterie Nationale de Côte d'Ivoire (LONACI) -